 Senator Heitkamp fights for rural America every day in the U.S. Senate.
 In North Dakota, agriculture isn’t just an industry – it’s a way of life.
 Agriculture makes up 25 percent of North Dakota’s economic base, and nearly 24 percent of the workforce is engaged in production agriculture.
 At the same time, the risks in agriculture have never been higher.
-Factors beyond a farmer’s control – disastrous weather, drought, infestations, or price collapse – can put an entire family farm on the line.
-That’s why we need a strong safety-net that helps our farmers do their jobs and feed the world.
+Factors beyond a farmer’s control – disastrous weather, drought, infestations, price collapse, and adverse trade policies – can put entire family farms on the line, and our rural way of life at risk.

 Working to Provide Certainty for North Dakota Farmers and Ranchers